u1qqlv/SURVIV.IO-PRO-HACK/README.md

 4. Go to surviv.io website and press CTRL + F5 to force refresh
 5. Have fun!

+## :angry: Hack not working?!
+Be sure the links to be the same as above! (look carrefully if the links are the same!)
+The cheat is updating regulary so you need to change values too...

 ### :information_source: Instructions

 - No menu / You can not change settings